kevtan/vscode/README.md

 #### Formatting

 A **formatter** is a program that detects only stylistic errors.
-Here are the most popular formatters:
+Here are the different formatters that you can choose when working with Python in Visual Studio Code:

 - autopep8 (default)
 - black
 - yapf

-Here are the most important formatting commands:
+Formatting commands:

 - Format Document With...
 - Format Document
 - Format Selection

-Here are the most important formatting settings:
+Formatting settings:

 - `python.formatting.provider`: which formatter you are using (the possible values are `"autopep8"`, `"black"`, or `"yapf"`, or `"none"`).

-- ``
+TODO: Can you enable more than one formatter?
+What are the repercussions of doing so?

 #### Linting